vincmazet/bip/_sources/restoration/denoising.md

 The mean and variance of the Poisson distribution are both equal $\lambda$, which depends on the number of incident photons.
 So, the noise $b$ depends on the noiseless image $x$.
-Moreover, when $\lambda$ increases, the Poisson distribution tends towards a Gaussian distribution, implying that AWGN becomes a good model of whether enough photons are collected.
+Moreover, when $\lambda$ increases, the Poisson distribution tends towards a Gaussian distribution, implying that AWGN becomes a good model of Poisson noise, provided that enough photons are collected.
 ````

 <!-- speckle noise (different from a fish noise) -->